dan-ursu/stallings-folding/README.md

 # stallings-folding

-A shorter project of mine.
 Requires a bit of knowledge in group theory.
-This program lets you perform Stallings' folding procedure on a graph arising out of a finitely-generated subgroup of a free group, and reduce down to a set of free generators.
+This program lets you perform Stallings' folding procedure on a graph arising out of a finitely-generated subgroup of a free group, and reduce down to a set of free generators for that subgroup.
+Details can be found [in this section](#the-group-theory-and-graph-theory).

+Originally built for a friend who likes doing Stallings foldings when bored.

 ## Usage